SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 The [timezone](https://docs.oracle.com/middleware/12211/wcs/tag-ref/MISC/TimeZones.html)
 of the log timestamp can be changed using the `TZ` environment variable e.g. `TZ=America/Belize`.
+**This will change the timezone of the whole service**.
+In general our recommendation is to make the timezone part of the timestamp format and let log aggregation tools handle the timezone conversion.

 ### Correlation of Logs in Distributed Systems